Overflow of the Heart | Luke 1:25-55

 And the interesting thing about unexpected news is that it reveals what is deep within our hearts.
 Does the peace we sing about at Christmas maintain in these moments?

-A young woman named Mary had received surprising news herself.
+This young girl received unexpected news.
 News that could have ruined her life.
 It could have been the catalyst for Joseph, her fiancé, to call off her marriage.
 It could have made her an outcast in society.
 It could have brought out feelings of anger or frustration or disappointment because the life she once thought was hers for the taking was now taken away.

 “In the sixth month, the angel Gabriel was sent by God to a town in Galilee called Nazareth, to a virgin engaged, to a man named Joseph, of the house of David.
 The virgin’s name was Mary.